David P. Levin: Career

 Upon graduation, Levin began as an editor, and later worked as a director/producer/writer for a variety of companies, including American Movie Classics, USA Network and MTV.
 While at MTV, he produced several episodes of the "Rockumentaries" series, including Madonna, Elton John and Michael Jackson.

 Levin co-created the long-running, Emmy nominated series "MTV Uncensored" for the network.
 Later he went on to create "TV Land Confidential", "The A-List", for Animal Planet, and the pilot for the comedy series "Take Two" which starred Anson Williams, Don Most and Beth Littleford.

 In 2011, Levin wrote, directed and produced "When Pop Culture Saved America", a documentary commemorating the tenth anniversary of the September 11 attacks.
 The show dealt with the impact of pop culture on the country in the aftermath of the attacks, and how they helped to heal the United States.
 The documentary premiered on A&E's The Biography Channel without commercial interruption on the tenth anniversary of the attacks.

 Levin has also written several books: two children's story books featuring Superman as well as MTV Uncensored, a coffee-table book released for the twentieth anniversary of MTV.
 Levin was also the writer of what is thought to be one of the rarest Superman comics ever published, titled "This Island Bradman" (artwork by Curt Swan), a comic book that was privately commissioned in 1988 by real estate tycoon Godfrey Bradman as a Bar Mitzvah gift for his son.
 He also wrote one of the issues of DC Comics Bonus Book, for issue #24 of Justice League International in February 1989.

 Levin is also the host and executive producer of "POP GOES THE CULTURE TV", a YouTube channel.

+Levin is co-creator of "Monsters Aren't Real???", a new AI slop comedy series along with children's author, Nancy E. Krulik, slated for release in 2026.